A quick tutorial on how to cast these cute cement egg planters with drainage holes, using a real eggshell for the mould.

 Take the rounded, flatter side of the egg and do the same, but be very careful because you only want to crumble the pocket area of the shell and not break through yet.
-Chip away at the sides from and angle until your hole is large enough to be able to plant something.
+Chip away at the sides from and angle until your hole is large enough that you are able to plant something inside.

 Next, take the rounded end of the bookbinding tool and gently push at the egg casing.
 Removing the casing is the whole key to ever being able to de-mould the eggs, so make sure you get all the casing out.
 Just think about pushing it through the other end, rather than punching it.

 Spray the insides of the shells with cooking spray.

 Step 4 | Mix The Cement